purescript-contrib/purescript-argonaut-codecs/README.md

 1. Ensure that all types you are decoding have a `DecodeJson` instance

-2. Use `.:` to decode object fields which must exist, `.:?` for fields which may exist or may be null, and `.!=` to provide a default value for fields which may exist and are being decoded into a type which must exist.
+2. Use `.:` to decode object fields

+3. Use `.!=` to provide a default value for fields which may exist in the `Json`, but must exist in the type you're decoding to (it's like `fromMaybe` for your ) d and are being decoded into a type which must exist.

-3. It's common to use the `Either` monad for convenience when writing decoders.
+4. It's common to use the `Either` monad for convenience when writing decoders.
 Any failed decoding step will abort the entire computation with that error.
 See [Solving Common Problems](#solving-common-problems) for alternative approaches to decoding.

 #### Deriving Instances